 So 5% cashback converts into 5x Ultimate Rewards points per dollar with one of the above cards.

 The Chase Freedom® Card is one of the best no annual fee cards out there, and I do everything I can to max out the 5x points category every quarter.

-What do you make of the second quarter 2019 Chase Freedom bonus categories?
+What do you make of the fourth quarter 2019 Chase Freedom bonus categories?